Skip to main content

 Most retail investors sell their options before expiry.
 They get in and get out, and make or lose money depending on the value of the option when they sell it.
 But you also have the opportunity to hold the option until it expires and buy the stock at your preset price.

 If you are holding an option when it expires and you don’t have the funds to exercise it, you are out of luck.
 You make no money, and just to make things worse, you’ve also lost whatever you paid for the option.
-That’s why you should always pay attention to an option’s timing, especially when you’re dealing with shorter-durations — the most extreme being those zero-day options we mentioned before.
+That’s why you should always pay attention to an option’s timing, especially when you’re dealing with shorter-durations — the most extreme being those zero-day options.
 It would be a real gut punch to make the right call and still end up with nothing.